• Home

 A list of ID capture stations can be found here.

 You can also apply at a mobile capturing center.
 Mobile capturing stations are usually established in malls and other public places.
-To know the places where mobile capturing stations are scheduled to visit next, visit their Facebook page.

 Step 4: Wait for delivery